Is Stranger Chat Safe in the USA? A Practical, No-Fear Guide

 What is “stranger chat,” and why does safety matter in the U.S.?

-Stranger chat connects you with random people by text or video.
+Stranger Chat connects you with random people by text or video.
 The format is fast and fun, but it reduces context and accountability.
 That opens doors for scams, doxxing, and abuse.
 U.S. agencies warn about rising sextortion cases that start on chat and social apps.

 How safe is stranger chat-really? (pros and cons)